nus-cs2103-AY2021S1/tp/docs/team/tanyinghui.md

 ## Project: tCheck

-tCheck is a desktop application that helps bubble tea store managers manage the staffs’ contact information, store’s inventory and historical sales data.
+tCheck is a desktop application that offers an integrated system to efficiently manage a bubble tea shop, of the (imaginary) brand T-sugar, by providing sales tracking, ingredient tracking and manpower management.
 It is optimized for CLI users to update and retrieve the information more efficiently.

 Given below are my contributions to the project.

 * **Implementation**: Implemented model `SalesBook`, and other related models, which are used to store sales tracking information.
   * What it does: Allows the app to record the sales data, as given by the user.
   * Justification: This is a necessary step for the app to work as stated.

 * **New Feature**: Added ability to add and update sales of drinks.
   * What it does: Allows the user to add and update the sales of drink items, in the Sales Tracker, with a single